kklingenberg88/Defense-Contractor-Lab-Offline/README.md

-Defense-Contractor-Lab-Offline
-This is a Project outline for an automated offline Governance, Risk, and Compliance platform that consolidates vulnerability data, compliance assessments, asset inventories, and remediation activities into a centralized evidence repository.
+This Project outline is for an automated offline Governance, Risk, and Compliance platform that consolidates vulnerability data, compliance assessments, asset inventories, and remediation activities into a centralized evidence repository.
 Through scheduled automation, the platform normalizes data from multiple security tools, correlates duplicate findings, maps vulnerabilities to compliance frameworks, calculates organizational risk, generates POA&Ms, and presents executive dashboards for continuous monitoring and audit readiness.

 # Offline GRC Automation Platform